 The cost estimates include all the resources and activities needed to perform the rehabilitation and replacement of the assets in the high-speed rail system that will be necessary in its first 50 years of operation.
 The inputs and assumptions are compiled based on assets' design lives, international and domestic experience with the rehabilitation and replacement of system components, and industry best practices with regard to asset management.
 These inputs and assumptions have been reviewed since the 2014 Business Plan and modified where necessary.
-System and service level assumptions also impact rehabilitation and replacement options and contracting arrangements under review were also considered in the development of model assumptions.
+System and service level assumptions also impact rehabilitation and replacement costs and have been updated to reflect assumptions applied in the 2016 Business Plan.
+Various procurement options and contracting arrangements under review were also considered in the development of model assumptions.